Conditions and treatments

 Rehabilitation after amputation

-Our physicians and staff support the return home or to work after amputation by providing adaptive equipment, such as prosthesis and orthotics, communication assistance, wheelchairs and other needs.
-We can also provide support in managing phantom limb pain.
+Support as patients return home and to work after amputation includes adaptive equipment, prosthesis and orthotics, communication assistance and wheelchairs.
+We also manage phantom limb pain.

 Rehabilitation Physician Clinics